UKX 100 Index

 Margin Requirement Per 1 Lot - £ 70

-NB: Even though general trend is generally moves upward, as a stock indices trader you have to factor in daily market volatility, on some days the index might move in a range or even retrace, market retracement may also be significant at times & therefore as a trader you need to time your trade entry precisely when using this trade strategy: trade strategy & at the same time use proper equity management principles just in case of more unexpected volatility in the market.
-About money management rules in index topics: What's money indices management and stock index money management methods.
+NB: Even though general trend is in general moves upward, as a stock indices trader you've got to factor in daily market volatility, on some days the index might move in a range or even retrace, market retracement may also be significant some times & therefore as a trader you need to time your entry precisely when using this trade strategy: trade strategy & at the same time use proper equity management principles just in case of more unexpected volatility in the market.
+About money management rules in index topics: What's money indices management & stock index money management methods.